-- Burning a material in the presence of air (oxygen) is called combustion. - Oxygen or air is needed for combustion to take place. - The lowest temperature at which a substance catches fire is called its ignition temperature.

-- The type of combustion in which material suddenly burns into flames without the application of any external agent is called spontaneous combustion. - The type of combustion in which material burns rapidly and produces heat and light is called rapid combustion. - The amount of heat energy produced on complete combustion of 1kg of fuel is called the calorific value of that fuel. - Wax does not burn in the dark zone of the candle flame. - In the blue zone of the candle flame, vaporized wax burns completly due to good supply of oxygen.
+- Burning a material in the presence of air (oxygen) is called combustion. - Oxygen or air is needed for combustion to take place. - The lowest temperature at which a substance catches fire is called its ignition temperature. - Without any external agent, a material burning suddenly is called spontaneous combustion. - The type of combustion in which material burns rapidly and produces heat and light is called rapid combustion. - The amount of heat energy produced on complete combustion of 1kg of fuel is called the calorific value of that fuel. - Combustion does not takes place in the dark zone of the candle flame. - In the blue zone of the candle flame, vaporized wax burns completly due to good supply of oxygen.